light-bringer/coding-assignment-test/README.md

     - The n:th Fibonacci number F(n) with the value of n provided by the user.
     - The Ackermann function A(m,n) with values of m and n provided by the user.
     - The factorial n! of a non-negative integer n provided by the user.
+    - The n:th Prime number F(n) with the value of n provided by the user.

 2) Also include a README with:
    - Instructions for setting up and running your code locally.